caiodadauto/Gen-AS/README.md

 ```

 ### 2.1 Generation
-To evaluate a previous tranined model, do
+To evaluate a previous trained model, do
 ```bash
 dggi evaluate
 ```